 Your phone then pairs with the AAWireless device via Bluetooth that provides the necessary credentials for the device to enable a wifi connection for your phone.
 Once that’s done, the Bluetooth connection disconnects.
 From then, it’s wireless all the way.

-AAWireless is a start-up project that has attracted nearly 25,000 backers so far on Indiegogo.
+At the time of this review, AAWireless was a start-up project that had attracted nearly 25,000 backers on Indiegogo.
 I discovered it in early September 2020 when there were around 2,500 backers, and backed it.
-Backers have contributed more than £1.4 million ($1.9 million or €1.6 million) to date.
+Backers had contributed more than £1.4 million ($1.9 million or €1.6 million) at the date of my review.

 Since I received my device in late March – the ‘perk’ I chose as a backer – I’ve been using it in my car, a 2020 hybrid Toyota Corolla Excel hatchback UK model.